nanddeepn/nanddeepn.github.io/_posts/2018-09-05-spfx-consume-ms-graph-api-using-aadhttpclient.md

 In order to consume MS Graph or any third party REST APIs, we need to explicitly specify the permissions in manifest of solution.

-In the package-solution.json file under “config” folder, configure webApiPermissionRequests property to specify User.ReadBasic.All permission.
+In the package-solution.json file under "config" folder, configure webApiPermissionRequests property to specify User.ReadBasic.All permission.

 ```json
 {